 Music is for many a self-prescribed method of relaxation.
-Listening to relaxing music is a simple way to engage your mind in other activities and allow yourself to decompress.
-Many of us instinctively know that and we are drawn to music to seek to destress and relax.
+Listening to relaxing music is a way to engage your mind in a simple activity and allow yourself to decompress.
+Many of us are instinctively drawn to music to seek to destress and relax.
 So what is the power of relaxing music?
 Why and how can music help us relax?
 We tell you about that and more in this blog post.

 [Scroll down for the list of relaxing music and links.]